 Repeal the 2001 Authorization for the Use of Military Force – YES

-Representative Lee of California introduced H.R.1274 to the House.
-There are several Massachusetts cosponsors.
+Representative Lee [D-CA-13] introduced H.R.1274 to the House.
+MA Reps.
+McGovern, Clark, and Pressley were original cosponsors in February 2019, while Rep. Kennedy joined in December 2019.
 This Act would repeal the Authorization for Use of Military Force, enacted in Sept.
 2001 as a “broad and open-ended authorization for the use of military force” and recognizes that such an understanding of this law undermines Congress’ authority to declare war.
 Here is the press release from Rep. Lee on why the 2001 AUMF must be repealed.
+Click here to read the Peace Action Policy Briefing on AUMF.

 Afghan Service Act – YES

-S.J.Res.12 was introduced by Senator Rand of Kentucky.
+S.J.Res.12 was introduced by Senator Rand [R-KY].
 It is a joint resolution to withdraw U.S. forces from Afghanistan, sunset the 2001 AUMF, and give U.S. service members who were deployed in support of the Global War on Terror a $2,500 bonus.
+Here is a press release on this legislation.

 Repeal the 2002 Iraq War AUMF – YES

-S.J.Res.13, sponsored by Senator Kaine of Virginia, has no Massachusetts sponsors or cosponsors.
+S.J.Res.13, sponsored by Senator Kaine [D-VA], has no Massachusetts sponsors or cosponsors.
 It is a joint resolution to repeal the authorization for use of military force against Iraq (the 2002 authorization and other) since this authorization is no longer necessary and should have a “clear political and legal conclusion.”
+Here is a press release on this legislation.

 For more information on these issues, please refer to the following sources: